mondbr/pands-weekly-tasks/README.md

 In topic 04 we were looking at *if* statements and *while* and *for* loops.
 In the weekly task 04 I needed to write a program that will represent the Collatz conjecture.
 It is also known as the $3n + 1$ conjecture or Collatz problem.
 It's a mathematical problem that involves iterating a particular sequence based on a simple rule.
 The rule is as follows:

     1. Start with any positive integer n
-    2. If n is even, divide it by 2 (n / 2)
+    2. If n is even, divide it by 2
-    3. If n is odd, multiply it by 3 and add 1 (3n + 1)
+    3. If n is odd, multiply it by 3 and add 1
     4. Repeat the process with the new value of n obtained in step 2 or 3.

 The conjecture posits that no matter what positive integer you start with, this sequence will eventually reach 1.
-However, proving or disproving this conjecture remains an unsolved problem in mathematics, despite being easy to understand and experiment with computationally.
+However, proving or disproving this conjecture remains an unsolved problem in mathematics, despite being easy to understand.

-To write this program I was refferencing to materials availabe on w3schools.com [here](https://www.w3schools.com/python/ref_keyword_def.asp) and [here](https://www.w3schools.com/python/python_try_except.asp).
+To write this program I was reffering to materials availabe on w3schools.com [here](https://www.w3schools.com/python/ref_keyword_def.asp) and [here](https://www.w3schools.com/python/python_try_except.asp).
 Also I found this [video](https://www.youtube.com/watch?v=lAp_5qTdOhM) very informative.

 The program is called: